SpiralDevelopment/Awesome-Crypto-Trading/README.md

 # Fundamental Analysis (FA)

- * [Basics of Fundamental Analysis](https://academy.binance.com/economics/what-is-fundamental-analysis-fa) - What is Fundamental Analysis?
+ * [Basics of Fundamental Analysis](https://academy.binance.com/economics/what-is-fundamental-analysis-fa) - What is fundamental analysis?
  * [Binance Research](https://research.binance.com/) - Research reports by Binance, covering the topics in the digital asset industry such as blockchain, economics, and finance.
  * [Crypto Research Report](https://cryptoresearch.report/) - Crypto Reserach Report has a quarterly report which goes through interviews, statistical analysis, fundamental analysis, and the future outlook for the market.
  * [Fundamental Analysis of Projects.
-Guide 1](https://yellowblock.io/how-to-research-altcoins/) - Guide to Fundamental Analysis of blockchain projects.
+Guide 1](https://yellowblock.io/how-to-research-altcoins/) - Guide to fundamental analysis of blockchain projects.
 [Guide 2](https://blog.tokenmetrics.com/crypto-fundamental-analysis-guide-48896e83a8b9/).
  * [On-chain Fundamental Analysis.
 Part 1](https://medium.com/hackernoon/cryptoasset-fundamental-analysis-7-indicators-ratios-to-watch-e905da4b6c5) - Article on using network metrics to assess the primary value of the cryptoassets.
 [Part 2](https://hackernoon.com/crypto-fundamental-analysis-part-ii-ix7fe31e3).

 # Technical Analysis (TA)